0ut0flin3/Talk2GPT/README.md

 Interact with GPT using your own voice instead of text.

-**JANUARY 18 2023 - MIGRATING TO PYPY - STAy TUN3D https://discord.gg/mettNtATzW**
+**JANUARY 18 2023 - MIGRATING TO PYPI - STAy TUN3D https://discord.gg/mettNtATzW**